cse-labs/k8s-quickstart/05-Debugging-apps-in-AKS/README.md

 # There are no Events listed

-# Edit Deployment on the cluster.
+# Edit ConfigMap on the cluster.
 kubectl edit configmap <configmap name>

 # This will let you edit and apply changes directly on the cluster.